tozd/regex2json/README.md

 written out.

-If regexp can match multiple times per line, all matches are combined together into the same ome JSON output per line.
+If regexp can match multiple times per line, all matches are combined together into the same one JSON output per line.

 Usage: